|

 based on the indo-European perceptions.
 But consider the magical

 practices of cultures in Central and South America.
-These people
+These people are

-are devout Christians, who just happen to also believe in magik.
+devout Christians, who just happen to also believe in magik.

 -

-What is Black Magik / Magic?
-What
+- What is Black Magik /

-is White Magik?
+Magic?
+What is White Magik?
 What is Nature Magik?

-- Most practitioners of magik will say there is no color in
+- Most practitioners of magik will say there is no

-idea of black, white or nature magik doesn't exist in today's
+the idea of black, white or nature magik doesn't exist in today's

 vocabulary.